searchkit/searchkit/docs/GLOSSARY.md

 A suite of Search UI Components build in React

 # ElasticSearch
-A Distributed scalable search api
+A Distributed scalable search API